datasciencedynamics/eda_toolkit_docs/docs/main/_sources/data_management.rst.txt

 Group-by Imputer
 -------------------

-**Impute missing values using group-level statistics with optional fallback logic**
+**Impute missing values using group-level statistics with optional fallback logic.**

 The ``groupby_imputer`` function provides a simple, transparent, and statistically grounded approach for imputing missing values in a DataFrame using **group-specific